JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/structure_view_factory.md

 # 14. Structure View Factory

-<link-summary>Sample implementation of structure view factory adding a Simple language file structure in the Structure tool window.</link-summary>
+<link-summary>Sample implementation of a structure view factory adding a Simple language file structure in the Structure tool window.</link-summary>

 <tldr>